 - Open surgery involves larger incisions, more trauma to surrounding tissue, and a longer recovery period than laparoscopic surgery.

 - Laparoscopic surgery uses small incisions, a tiny camera and specialized surgical skill.
-A smaller amount of anesthesia is needed than with open surgery, and there is less pain, less risk for infection and less scarring.
+A smaller amount of anesthesia, which can be from used anesthesia machines, is needed than with open surgery, and there is less pain, less risk for infection and less scarring.
 Patients are able to return to their normal activities quickly.

 The Phelps Memorial Hospital Hernia Center has been established under the medical direction of surgeon Har Chi Lau, MD, to provide patients with expert diagnosis and specialized treatment for all types of hernias.